HodgeFormer: Transformers for Learnable Operators on Triangular Meshes through Data-Driven Hodge Matrices: Discussion, limitations and conclusion

 \section{Discussion, limitations and conclusion}

 In this work, we draw connections between discrete Hodge operators and Transformer-style attention mechanisms and propose a general architecture for deep learning on triangular meshes named HodgeFormer.
 Our architecture omits the construction of commonly used techniques such as expensive spectral features, eigenvalue decomposition operations, and complex complementary structures.

 Despite these omissions, HodgeFormer retains its expressiveness while fully leveraging the hardware-friendly properties of the Transformer architecture.
 In addition, by employing sparse attention mechanisms, the HodgeFormer architecture results in an overall complexity of $O(n^{1.5}d)$.
 HodgeFormer was tested on classification and segmentation tasks, demonstrating performance comparable to state-of-the-art methods.
 Strategies such as patching in MeshMAE~\cite{liang2022meshmae} or mesh simplification preprocessing in MeshWalker~\cite{lahav2020meshwalker} are part of future research on large-scale meshes and large-scale unsupervised training.

 Compared to a standard Transformer, our architecture has higher memory requirements due to the use of multiple attention mechanisms per layer.
 This requirement is partially mitigated by the employment of sparse attention.
 Although the proposed architecture has low complexity and is fully parallelizable, its implementation relies heavily on gather operations.
-Investigation of preprocessing strategies for input meshes with reordering algorithms such as the Cuthill-McKee \cite{cuthill1969reducing} may allow the use of contiguous operations and enable better hardware utilization. {
+Investigation of preprocessing strategies for input meshes with reordering algorithms such as the Cuthill-McKee \cite{cuthill1969reducing} may allow the use of contiguous operations enabling better hardware utilization.